rht-labs-events/summit-lab-2018-doc/scenario4/README.md

 The output in debug mode suggest that the container's entry point is `/helo-openshift`.
 To further investigate, running in debug mode provides an interactive shell to the container.
 Try executing the entrypoint command to see what happens:
 ```
 > /helo-openshift
-sh: /helo-openshift: No such file or direct
+sh: /helo-openshift: No such file or directory
 ```

 As this command does not exist, find the correct one and change the entrypoint: